Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Challenges and Opportunities

-\paragraph{Limited Comprehension Capability} While LLMs excel at understanding general coding patterns, their insufficient understanding of complex logic and domain-specific knowledge limits their effectiveness on non-trivial software.
-This is evident in several aspects.
+\paragraph{Limited comprehension capability} While LLMs excel at understanding general coding patterns, their insufficient understanding of complex logic and domain-specific knowledge limits their effectiveness on non-trivial software.
 To begin with, test coverage drops significantly for modules with complex nested logic, state transitions, or temporal dependencies.
 For instance, a PLC functional block with 16 timers achieved only 58.6\% coverage~\cite{koziolek2024automated}.
 Furthermore, their performance degrades in scenarios requiring precise mathematical calculations, which is a primary failure mode of the Mokav framework~\cite{etemadi2024mokav}.
 Particularly in low-level languages like C, LLMs are especially vulnerable when handling high-precision floating-point numbers and complex logical reasoning involving indexing and offsets~\cite{guzu2025large}.
 Finally, they lack understanding of parallel programming models like OpenMP, failing to generate effective tests for concurrency bugs~\cite{karanjai2024harnessing}.
-Domain-adaptive fine-tuning has proven to be an effective solution, where a second stage of training on domain-specific code (e.g., financial business rules, game engine APIs) injects valuable idiomatic knowledge into the model~\cite{shin2024domain, xue2024llm4fin}.
-Furthermore, integrating program analysis to explicitly provide structural information, such as path constraints, can effectively guide LLMs in navigating complex control flows~\cite{ryan2024code}.